Dork Diaries 6: Tales from a Not-So-Happy Heartbreaker

 Is it any good?

-Tween girls rejoice, another chapter in the popular Dork Diaries saga has arrived.
-It's fluffy, funny, and light on content -- just the type of brain junk food kids love.
+Tween girls rejoice: Another chapter in the popular Dork Diaries saga has arrived, and it's fluffy, funny, and light on content -- just the type of brain junk food kids love.
 Author Rachel Renee Russell is slowly maturing Nikki in the series, and in this installment it shows.
 There's less emphasis on materialism, and Nikki shows more redeeming qualities, such as her creativity and ability to think on her feet.
 However, the characters are still shallow and underdeveloped.

 Offering kids Tales from a Not-So-Happy Heartbreaker is like putting spinach in brownies: It gets kids to do something that's good for them by wrapping it up in gooey fun.
 Kids love these books.
 They're a step forward for reluctant readers or a sweet treat for advanced readers.
 Parents will need to monitor and help introduce meatier books to prevent overindulgence in literary desserts.

 Families can talk about...

 Families can talk about what it means to be popular.
 Why do some kids feel being popular is so important?

 Is there a such thing as a popular nice girl?
 Is it more important to be liked or feared and envied?

 Middle school is awkward and miscommunications happen all the time.
 Name three ways Nikki could have avoided the drama and bathroom breakdowns by communicating.